giabaoAu/os_assignment_3/comp2002-os-mergesort/README.md

 * Course lectures and textbook chapters on threads and the Pthreads API.
 * Linux man pages: `pthread_create(3)`, `pthread_join(3)`, `memcpy(3)`, `malloc(3)`, `free(3)`.
 * Assignment specification and starter code comments.
-* (If applicable) Explanatory guidance from AI (ChatGPT) was used for **understanding and documentation only**; all submitted code is authored and understood by the group.